-If you want to buy an investment property, you'll need at least a 40% deposit.
+If you want to buy an investment property, you'll need at least a 35% deposit.
 This is a different requirement to when you're buying a house to live in (owner- occupied).
 Read more about loan-to-value requirements.

 There are some circumstances where you may be required to have a larger deposit when purchasing an investment property if you already own an owner-occupied house – you'll need to talk to one of our home loan specialists.

 If you already own your own home, you might be able to use some of the equity you’ve built up in it as a deposit on an investment property.
 Equity is the difference between the current value of your house and how much you owe on it.
 For example, if your house is worth $500,000 and you owe $200,000 on your mortgage, you have $300,000 in equity.
 You build up equity as you pay down your mortgage or if your house rises in value.

 You can’t use all of the equity from your house – your bank will usually want you to leave at least 20% of the value of your property – but depending on your circumstances, you might be able to use some of it as a deposit on an investment property.